 Talking about your mental health issues may not be easy but it’s a vital part of getting the help you need.
-We asked the staff of Project UROK, a website which helps young people share their experiences with mental illness, and Dr. Jamie Howard, a clinical psychologist at the Child Mind Institute, for advice on how to start, and navigate, the conversation.
+We asked Jamie Howard, PhD, a clinical psychologist at the Child Mind Institute, for advice on how to start, and navigate, the conversation.

 Stigma and silence

 According the National Alliance on Mental Illness (NAMI), one in five young adults is dealing with mental illness, but as many as half are struggling in silence.